analytixncs/analytix-docs/docs/informer/informer-javascript.md

 Next, define what criteria must be met for each of these to "win" at being the final value for our new field.

-I find it make it easier to understand if we define these criteria in a table listing the field the criteria applies to, the Operation and the Detail.
+I find it makes it easier to understand if we define these criteria in a table listing the field the criteria applies to, the Operation and the Detail.

 #### Define Requirements